All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 Review the Economy

-Once again, look not only at today’s economy and unemployment rate, but at which direction it’s trending.
+Once again, look not only at today’s economic growth and unemployment rate, but at which direction it’s trending.

 For county-level data, once again the Federal Reserve offers a beautiful historical graph:

-But the unemployment rate is not the only data to check.
+But the unemployment rate and job growth aren’t the only data to check.
 How diverse is the local economy?
 Coal mining towns didn’t do so well when coal mines shut down.
 The same goes for steel mill towns, or auto manufacturing towns (Flint Michigan, anyone?), or any other town over-dependent on a single industry.

 To check the distribution of jobs across industries, try DataUSA.io: